sampsyo/cs6120/content/blog/2019-10-21-threads-not-as-libraries/index.md

 Thus, both fields `x.a` and `x.b` share memory location `x`, causing a data race when concurrently modified.

+Since the writing of this paper, the C/C++ standard has been expanded to address this problem.
+Specifically, the [C11 standard](https://wiki.sei.cmu.edu/confluence/display/c/CON32-C.+Prevent+data+races+when+accessing+bit-fields+from+multiple+threads) defines the memory locations of structure bit-fields as follows:
+> A bit-field and an adjacent non-bit-field member are in **separate memory locations**.
+The same applies to two bit-fields, if one is declared inside a nested structure declaration and the other is not, or if the two are separated by a zero-length bit-field declaration, or if they are separated by a non-bit-field member declaration.
+It is **not safe** to concurrently update two non-atomic bit-fields in the same structure if all members declared between them are also (non-zero-length) bit-fields, no matter what the sizes of those intervening bit-fields happen to be.

+This implies that the current C11 standards explicitly states that a concurrent execution of statements like `x.a=42` and `x.b=37` will lead to data races since the two operations write to the "same" memory location.
+So, this is not a well-defined program even before the compiler chooses to optimize it using 32 bit stores.

 As mentioned, this problematic transformation over adjacent bit-fields is motivated by architectural constraints.
 However, a compiler can also deploy this transformation as a memory-saving optimization over adjacent fields.